Counseling Center Assessment of Psychological Symptoms

 - Updated norms based on more than 230,000 clients.

 The CCAPS-62 was first released in June, 2009 and was updated in 2012.
-It is a 62-item instrument with eight distinct subscales related to psychological symptoms and distress in college students, and incorporates the distress index.
+It is a 62-item instrument with eight distinct subscales related to psychological symptoms and distress in college students, and incorporates a general Distress Index.
 Details about the development of the CCAPS-62 can be found here: Locke, B.D., Soet Buzolitz, J., Lei P.-W., Boswell, J.F., McAleavey, A.A., Sevig, T.D., Dowis, J.D., & Hayes, J.A.
 (2011).
 Development of the Counseling Center Assessment of Psychological Symptoms-62 (CCAPS-62).
-Journal of Counseling Psychology, 58(1), 97-109.
+Journal of Counseling Psychology, 58, 97-109.

 The eight CCAPS-62 subscales are: